ZETA (fusion reactor): Further scepticism, retraction of claims

 Spitzer had already concluded that known theory suggested that the ZETA was nowhere near the temperatures the team was claiming, and during the publicity surrounding the release of the work, he suggested that "Some unknown mechanism would appear to be involved".
-Other researchers in the US, notably Furth and Colgate, were far more critical, telling anyone who would listen that the results were bunk.
+Other researchers in the U.S., notably Furth and Colgate, were far more critical, telling anyone who would listen that the results were bunk.
 In the Soviet Union, Lev Artsimovich rushed to have the Nature article translated, and after reading it, declared "Chush sobachi!" (bullshit).

 Cockcroft had stated that they were receiving too few neutrons from the device to measure their spectrum or their direction.
 Failing to do so meant they could not eliminate the possibility that the neutrons were being released due to electrical effects in the plasma, the sorts of reactions that Kurchatov had pointed out earlier.

-Such measurements would have been easy to make.
+In fact, such measurements would have been easy to make.
 In the same converted hangar that housed ZETA was the Harwell Synchrocyclotron effort run by Basil Rose.
 This project had built a sensitive high-pressure diffusion cloud chamber as the cyclotron's main detector.
 Rose was convinced it would be able to directly measure the neutron energies and trajectories.

-In a series of experiments, he showed that the neutrons had a high directionality, at odds with a fusion origin which would be expected to be randomly directed.
-To further demonstrate this he had the machine run "backwards", with the electric current running in the opposite direction.
-This demonstrated a clear difference in the number of neutrons and their energy, which suggested they were a result of the electrical current itself, not fusion reactions inside the plasma.
+In a series of experiments in February and March 1958, he showed that the neutrons had a high directionality, at odds with a fusion origin which would be expected to be randomly directed.
+To further demonstrate this he had the machine run with the current in the discharge current running "backwards".
+Had the neutrons been from fusion, the net velocity should have been zero, that is, they should have been travelling in random directions.
+The measurements showed this was not the case, not only was there a clear directionality to their release, it reversed when the current was reversed.
+This suggested the neutrons were a result of the electric current itself, not fusion reactions inside the plasma.
+They also noted that the energy of the neutrons was extremely close to that of a D-D fusion reaction, which suggested that the source was D particles colliding with a solid in the reactor.